Home | The Doorway | Noticing Shop

 I did not know in that moment that it was death.

-I walk with them from shared experience, humility, and truth.
+I walk with them from shared experience, humility, and lived truth.

 Not to fix.